-As of December 31, 2006, commitments outstanding for the purchase of property, plant and equipment approximated \$9,653,924.
-The Company has entered into several purchase agreements with certain suppliers whereby the Company is committed to purchase a minimum amount of raw materials to be used in the manufacture of its products.
-As of December 31, 2006, future minimum purchases remaining under the agreements approximated \$10,244,983.
+In addition, the Company has entered into several short-term purchase agreements with certain suppliers whereby the Company is committed to purchase a minimum amount of raw materials to be used in the manufacture of its products.
+As of December 31, 2007, future minimum purchases remaining under the agreements approximated \$97,019,774.